 The project SEARCH Sudbury school-to-work transition model is a one year employment preparation program for students aged 17-21 who have a primary diagnosis of an intellectual disability in their final year of secondary school.
-This program represents a collaborative partnership between, Health Sciences North, Greater City of Sudbury, March of Dimes Canada and Rainbow District School Board.
+This program represents a collaborative partnership between Health Sciences North, the City of Greater Sudbury, March of Dimes Canada, and the Rainbow District School Board.